-This one-pan roasted chicken with butternut squash and brussels sprouts makes for an easy and incredible flavorful weeknight meal.
+This one-pan roasted chicken with butternut squash, brussels sprouts, onions and lemon makes for an easy, healthy and delicious weeknight meal.
 It will quickly become a household favorite.

 I don’t know about you, but whenever I can limit the amount of dirty dishes I have to do after a meal I’m stoked.
 There’s nothing worse than finishing a delicious dinner and quickly realizing you have a mountain of dishes to do.
 Especially on a weeknight.